Australia women's national soccer team: 2015 FIFA Women's World Cup, Canada

 The Matildas were drawn in the "group of death" for the 2015 FIFA Women's World Cup, held in Canada during June–July, sharing Group D with USA, Sweden and Nigeria.
 After first losing to USA 1–3, they came back into contention with a 2–0 defeat of Nigeria.
 The crunch last game against Sweden resulted in a 1–1 draw, with both goals scored in the first 15 minutes of the game.
 Sweden had needed to win as the Matildas only needed to draw under the three points for a win system (whereas Australia would have tied with Sweden under two points for a win system).

 They became the first Australian team, women's or men's, to win a knockout stage match at a World Cup when they defeated Brazil by a score of 1–0.
 The goal was scored by Kyah Simon after a shot by Lisa de Vanna was blocked and redirected by Brazilian goalkeeper Luciana.
 In the quarterfinals, the Matildas lost the all-Asian quarterfinal match to defending champions Japan in a late goal by Mana Iwabuchi.
 The Matildas finished in seventh position overall.
+The tournament included the last appearance by former Matildas captain and goalkeeper, Melissa Barbieri, who retired after 84 games and a record 34 clean sheets.